What is vaginal discharge?

 The most common cause of an abnormal vaginal discharge is:

-An infection in your vagina—yeast infections or sexually transmitted diseases, such as gonorrhea Gonorrhea Gonorrhea is a sexually transmitted disease (STD).
-An STD is an infection that is spread from person to person by sexual contact.
+An infection in your vagina—yeast infections or sexually transmitted infections, such as gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection (STI).
+An STI is an infection that is spread from person to person by sexual contact.
 Gonorrhea infects your genitals and, in women, your fallopian... read more and chlamydia Chlamydia Chlamydia are bacteria that can cause several kinds of infection.
-One common chlamydia infection is a sexually transmitted disease (STD).
-An STD is an infection that is spread from person to... read more
+One common chlamydia infection is a sexually transmitted infection (STI).
+An STI is an infection that is spread from person... read more

 Other causes of abnormal vaginal discharge include:

 Creams, powders, soaps, or other items that touch and irritate your vulva